What's Up Today: Monday, December 12

 Weather

-Today: Cloudy through mid-morning, then gradual clearing, with a high near 37.
-North wind 14 to 16 mph, with gusts as high as 26 mph.
+Today: Sunny, with a high near 41.
+Northwest wind 8 to 13 mph.

-Tonight: Mostly clear, with a low around 25.
-North wind 9 to 11 mph, with gusts as high as 22 mph.
+Tonight: Mostly clear, with a low around 26.
+Northwest wind 10 to 17 mph, with gusts as high as 32 mph.

 7-Day Weather forecast for Newport County | 3-day Surf Forecast for Rhode Island